gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 In this lab, we are going to create a **Dialog** for each piece of information we need to collect from the user and prompt them when we require additional information.

+> I'm going to mention it here, but this will get you just like it gets everyone.
+All **Dialogs** must be flagged as *Serializable*.
+This is done by decorating your **Dialog** classes with the *SerializableAttribute*.
+The reason for this is that conversations can in theory last indefinitely, so the bot framework needs to be able to serialize you conversation state and **DialogStack** in between responses.

 ## Start Solution
 Once again, you'll need to use starter solution in this lab has as it contains a number of classes that you'll need get your code running (baking it into the starter project just helps keep the lab focused on the Bot Framework logic).
 Below is a brief explanation of the new classes you'll find in the starter project (I recommend taking a look at these files before moving forward):